Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 #### Back-end Notes

+- If you follow the url the server is running on you will get an error until you build the front-end app for production.
+To do that, follow the instructions in front-end.
 - To access the API navigate to localhost:[port number]/api/tasks/ in a browser.

 > **Important:** If you install more Python dependencies during development, please run `pip3 freeze > requirements.txt` to keep dependencies up to date for everyone else